felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/ruler.jpg" position="center" caption="" >}}

-## Leave some gaps to allow for future corrections and details
+## ~~Leave some gaps to allow for future corrections and details~~

-Few things are as powerful as going back and fixing or adding more oomph to a previous note.
+~~Few things are as powerful as going back and fixing or adding more oomph to a previous note.~~

-I try to always leave roughly two empty lines around each knowledge nugget in case I ever need to come back and add corrections or related ideas/references.
+~~I try to always leave roughly two empty lines around each knowledge nugget in case I ever need to come back and add corrections or related ideas/references.
 Sometimes, even that feels too cramped.
 Be generous with your future self, if you can afford the "wasted" space.
-(See [photo above](/img/ruler.jpg))
+(See [photo above](/img/ruler.jpg))~~

+## Make your own margins!

+For most of my life, I assumed the margin was meant for graders to review your work and comment on their corrections.
+Well, news flash: the margin is for everybody!

+As you can see from the struckthrough tip above, my system is constantly evolving.
+Leaving two empty lines between each note is a passable trick, but it still feels a little cramped.
+The best use of space is to use margins.

+It's a shame that most quality notebooks that I know of don't have margins.
+I don't let this stop me anymore: like numbering my pages, making margins is an absolute necessity to allow me to take full advantage of my notes.

+{{< figure src="/img/margins.jpg" position="center" caption="" >}}

+Ironically, I rediscovered the usefulness of margins after using a Hilroy notebook to take notes during a day of work (I had forgotten my workbook at home).

+{{< figure src="/img/margin-notes.jpg" position="center" caption="The legendary Hilroy margin was staring my in the face all this time." >}}

+In my notes, sometimes I write questions or things that will need further updates.
+The margins is the perfect place to put such updates.
+Of course, not all of your notes will require a margin note, but that's a good thing: it leaves you with more room for the notes that truly need commenting later on.

+Note: If this is the reason why each pack of Bic Cristal comes with a red pen, Bic managed to blow my mind once again.

 ## Track your progress by folding the corners